lawrencelogoh/lawrencelogoh.github.io/blog/src/2022-05-05-building-a-ssg.md

 Second, it gets the title, date and the article tag from each html file and creates a "post" for each html file.

 ## The problem
-After defining the functions, this is how calling them looked like.
+After defining the functions, this is what calling them looked like.

 ```bash
 rm -f ./blog/*.html